Not a Member?

 Monitor for CNS effects, syndrome of restlessness, and other adverse reactions.
 Periodically reassess usefulness of drug if used for extended periods.

-Instruct to inform physician about any medications, prescription or nonprescription, alcohol, or drugs being taken or planning to take, and if patient is pregnant/breastfeeding, becomes pregnant, or is planning to become pregnant.
+Instruct to inform physician about any medications, prescription or nonprescription, alcohol, or drugs patient is taking or planning to take, and if patient is pregnant/breastfeeding, becomes pregnant, or is planning to become pregnant.
 Advise not to drive a car or operate potentially dangerous machinery until effects have been determined.
 Instruct to avoid drinking large amounts of grapefruit juice.